CaCL: Class-aware Codebook Learning for Weakly Supervised Segmentation on Diffuse Image Patterns: Methods

 \subsection{Loss Definition}

-\textbf{Commitment loss:} Herein, We implement the commitment loss in VQ-VAE2 that retains the reconstruction features close to the chosen codebook vectors.
+\textbf{Commitment loss and codebook loss:} Herein, we implement the commitment loss and codebook loss in VQ-VAE2 that retains the reconstruction features close to the chosen codebook vectors.

-Where $e$ is the coded feature map for the input $I$, $E$ is the encoder function, and $D$ is the decoder function.
-The operator $\alpha$ refers to a non-gradient operation that stops the gradients from flowing into its argument and $\beta$ is a hyperparameter which adjusts the reluctance to change the code corresponding to the encoder result.
+where $e$ is the coded feature map for the input $I$, $E$ is the encoder function, and $D$ is the decoder function.
+The operator $sg$ refers to a non-gradient operation that stops the gradients from flowing into its argument.
+It uses the exponential moving average updates for the codebook with a decay parameter.

 \textbf{Reconstructive loss:} The reconstructive loss is applied to supervise the quality of reconstruction images $R_P$ and $R_N$.
-Each input image $I$ will go through the combined codebook C and S and the single codebook $S$, which get both $R_P$ and $R_N$. $R_P$ is calculated through the mean-square-error as the reconstruction loss with $I_P$, and $R_N$ are compared with images $I_N$, respectively.
+Each input image $I$ will go through the combined codebook $C$ and $S$ and the single codebook $S$, which obtain both $R_P$ and $R_N$. $R_P$ is calculated through the mean-square-error as the reconstruction loss with $I_P$, and $R_N$ is compared with images $I_N$, respectively.

-\textbf{Codebook loss:} To improve the model using codebook $C$, we introduce codebook loss to calculate the mean-square-error of the quantized feature maps $e_N$ and $e_P$ in the non-zero channels from codebook $C$.
+\textbf{Discriminative-codebook loss:} To encourage the model to use codebook $C$, we introduce a new discriminative-codebook loss to calculate the mean-square-error of the quantized feature maps $e_N$ and $e_P$ in the non-zero channels from codebook $C$.
+Briefly, if the image is negative, we force the feature maps to be identical from two code books.
+If the image is positive, we force the feature maps to be different from two code books by using $\mathcal{L}_{discriminative-codebook}$.

 \textbf{Hybrid discriminator loss}: The hybrid discriminator loss performs both: (1) real/fake; and (2) positive/negative classification tasks on reconstructed images.
-The implementation of the discriminator and the generator are followed by cycle-GAN~\cite{zhu2017unpaired}.
-We create two image pools $P_{data}$ to separately store all fake positive and fake negative images to make the classifier performance more robust.
-Then, we use one resnet18~\cite{he2016deep}, named as $Cls$, as a classifier with gradients, and a mapping function without gradients.
+The implementation of the discriminator and the generator are followed by a generative adversarial network (GAN) design~\cite{zhu2017unpaired}.
+We create two image pools $P_{data}$ to separately store all fake positive and fake negative images to train the discriminator.
+We use one resnet18~\cite{he2016deep}, named as $Cls$, as the discriminator (classifier).

-Where $T_{I_{P}}$, $T_{I_{N}}$, $T_{R_{P}}$, $T_{R_{N}}$ are the targets of $I_P$, $I_N$, $R_P$, $R_N$, respectively.
+where $T_{I_{P}}$, $T_{I_{N}}$, $T_{R_{P}}$, $T_{R_{N}}$ are the targets of $I_P$, $I_N$, $R_P$, $R_N$, respectively.

+The aforementioned loss functions are aggregated into $\mathcal{L}_{combine}$ with weights $\lambda$.
+Since the discriminators typically converge faster than generators, we perform back-propagation at different frequencies.
+During the training, the classification loss ($\mathcal{L}_{classifier}$) is updated in every ten epochs, while $\mathcal{L}_{combine}$ is updated in each epoch.